apple-juju/ADA_Chilling_Effects/index.md

 - The rest of the world

 It is of note that Switzerland is not part of the EEA; however, since it is landlocked and all of its neighbours EEA members, and since GDPR-compliance is mandatory for selling digital services within the EEA, we can safely consider Switzerland to have been strongly impacted by GDPR too.
 It is also of note that the UK was included in this analysis as it is still considered as being part of the EEA in 2020.

+We now plot the 2020 de.wikipedia.org pageviews with respect to these groups.

+**joli graph des drapeaux 2020**

+An argument could be made that coronavirus has upset so many things in 2020 that perhaps it altered the pageview origins as well.
+Alright, then let's do the same analysis for 2019 de.wikipedia.org pageviews.

+**joli graph 2019**

+As we can see both graphs as extremely similar and prove our hypothesis on the origin of German-language pageviews; they come almost entirely from Europeen countries, countries that are effected by GDPR.

+Let's delve furthur into our German article analysis...